xwpken/opensees-shm-tesseract/README.md

 \Delta t_w=0.8s_i,
 ```

-For each forward evaluation, the `section-properties` Tesseract computes the damaged section properties and maps the changes in $A$, $I_y$, and $I_z$ to the registered parameters of the `opensees-ddm` Tesseract.

 A two-direction base pulse acts for $0.5$ s, followed by free vibration to $1.5$ s; the amplified deformation history is shown in Figure 5.
 Six three-axis accelerometers provide $26$ retained time samples and $18$ absolute-acceleration channels.
 Independent Gaussian noise uses 2% of each channel RMS with a $10^{-4}g$ floor.
 The true severities are $(9,10,11)$ mm and the variational mean starts from $(2,2,2)$ mm.
 The end-to-end gradient has a relative $L_2$ error of $5.535\times10^{-7}$ against central finite differences.

 <p align="center">